mlopezza/stroke-prediction/README.md

 ![Observations with stroke](images/stroke_comparative_visualizations/comparative_total.png)

-- After extract the observations with stroke we figuraud a big imbalances in the dataset, we only found: 249 obervations with stroke.
+- After extract the observations with stroke we figured a big imbalances in the dataset, we only found: 249 obervations with stroke.
 It means only 4.9% of the observations and two of them was pediatric population.

 - Adjustment for Age and Physiological Differences: After extensive analysis, it was decided to reduce confounding factors associated with age and physiological differences between adults (≥18 years old) and the pediatric population (<18 years old).
 For example, different tools and reference values are used to determine healthy weight and glucose levels in pediatric populations.
 Additionally, the incidence of pediatric stroke is estimated at approximately 1.2 to 13 cases per 100,000 children under 18 years old (2).
 In contrast, adults experience a much higher incidence, with nearly 151 cases per 100,000 individuals per year (3).

-- The big difrence between the BMI values, with min value 10.3 and max value 97.6, made difficult the visualization of the correlation Stroke vs. BMI.
-Further, pedaitric pupulation had a different interpretation of BMI that is based on percentiles and standar deviations, this afect the interpretation of this variable because pediatric observations could be missclasificated as low weight.
+- The big difference between the BMI values, with min value 10.3 and max value 97.6, made difficult the visualization of the correlation Stroke vs. BMI.
+Further, pediatric population had a different interpretation of BMI that is based on percentiles and standard deviations, this affect the interpretation of this variable because pediatric observations could be misclassified as low weight.
 After exclude the pediatric population we used the BMI classification from the CDC (4):

   - <18.5: Underweight
   - 18.5>25 Healthy Weight